robfatland/nexus/ai/index.md

 - OLMO at AI2
 - Maizey at UMich

 ## context

 Suggestion: Build a prompt using the "PACE" guideline acronym: State Problem, Action, Context, Example.

-## ai recipe
+## eigenconcept for ai

-Let's run through a HuggingFace example subject to these constraints:
+The central idea in generative AI is the transformer; and the central model hub is Hugging Face.
+Let's run through a HuggingFace use example subject to some constraints and see how the Python library `transformers` comes into play.
+In particular we want to learn how to operate an instance of a **`pipeline`** which is imported from `transformers`.
+This is queryable (analogous to `requests`) using default models through an API; so the minimum viable code is down around 2, 3, 4 or so lines.
+The source video for this eigenconcept is [here on YouTube](https://youtu.be/QEaBAZQCtwE).

 - Easy to implement on Ubuntu Linux running on WSL2 in turn on a Windows laptop
 - Very lightweight processing task